Paediatric trauma call, 5 minutes.

 Is the pressure in the head rising?
 Do they need neurosurgery?
 Can it wait for a scan?

-It is my hope you now have a mental model of how to approach paediatric trauma.
+I hope you now have a mental model for approaching paediatric trauma.
 These tips are not intended to make you a trauma pro overnight.
 They are intended to be a series of practical tips to make your trauma journey a little gentler, to help your learning curve become a little steeper and maybe, just maybe, make the care you provide your next trauma patient just a little bit easier.

 Good luck!